-In response to the COVID-19 Global Pandemic, the City has qualified and been approved for \$319,861 in Federal CARES Act funding passed through the Commonwealth of Kentucky's Department for Local Government.
+In response to the COVID-19 Global Pandemic, the City has qualified and been approved for \$202,411 in Federal CARES Act funding passed through the Commonwealth of Kentucky's Department for Local Government.
 This funding has been designated to reimburse the City for payroll expenses for public safety employees during the pandemic.
-The City has recognized these funds as other financial resources and as an accounts receivable at June 30, 2020.
+The City has recognized these funds as other financial resources at June 30, 2021.